 Photo courtesy: chuck b.

-Besides from their common usage as flavoring base in beverages or lemonade, they can also be used in confectionaries like pies, cakes, pastry dough, and marinades.
+Apart from regular usage as a flavoring item in beverages or lemonade, they are also employed in confectionary like pies, cakes, bread, pastry dough, and marinades.

 Its juice can be stored frozen for later use.

-The outermost part of the rind grated using zester to produce lemon zest, which also have many culinary values for its flavor rich oil glands.
+The outermost part of the rind is grated using a zester to produce lemon zest, which also has many culinary values for its flavor-rich oil glands.

 Iced lemon tea is a refreshing drink.

-Dried preserved lemons are being employed as condiment in Persian cuisine.
+Dried preserved lemons are employed as a condiment in Persian cuisine.

-Lemon juice is very low in PH, about 2.0.
-In some sensitive people, its sour, acidic juice may sometimes elicit burning sensation if come in contact with mouth, tongue, and lip ulcers.
-In addition, if taken in large amounts, may exacerbate acid-peptic disease and stomach ulcer conditions.
+Lemon juice is very low in pH, about 2.0-2.2.
+In some sensitive people, its sour, acidic juice may sometimes elicit a burning sensation if come in contact with mouth, tongue, and lip ulcers.
+Also, if taken in large amounts, may exacerbate acid-peptic disease and stomach ulcer conditions.
 (Medical disclaimer).